-(1) Humans are essentially storytellers...
-(2) The paradigmatic mode of human decision-making and communication is "good reasons," which vary in for among situations, genres, and media of communication...
-(3) The production and practice of good reasons are ruled by matters of history, biography, culture, and character...
-(4) Rationality is determined by the nature of persons as narrative beings - their inherent awareness of narrative probability, what constitutes a coherent story, and their constant habit of testing narrative fidelity, whether or not the stories they experience ring true with the stories they know to be true in their lives...
-(5) The world as we know it is a set of stories that must be chosen among in order for us to live life in a process of continual re-creation (pp. 64-65).
+(1) Humans are essentially storytellers....
+(2) The paradigmatic mode of human decision-making and communication is 'good reasons', which vary in form among situations, genres, and media of communication....
+(3) The production and practice of good reasons are ruled by matters of history, biography, culture, and character....
+(4) Rationality is determined by the nature of persons as narrative beings - their inherent awareness of narrative probability, what constitutes a coherent story, and their constant habit of testing narrative fidelity, whether or not the stories they experience ring true with the stories they know to be true in their lives....
+(5) The world as we know it is a set of stories that must be chosen among in order for us to live life in a process of continual re-creation.
+(Fisher, 1987: 64-5)

-Fisher (1987) explains narrative probability as the way the story "hangs together" (p.
-47).
+Fisher (1987) explains narrative probability as the way the story 'hangs together'.
 In evaluating a story's probability, three types of coherence should be taken into consideration.
 First, its argumentative or structural coherence allows us to examine how well the story is put together in terms of its form.
 Second, a narrative's material coherence allows us to examine how this story compares to others.
-Third, characterological coherence is key to understanding how the characters in a story contribute to its believability (p.
-47).
-This third element is important in interpreting not only the decisions and actions made by the characters themselves, but also, in this case, those of the audience as well.
+Third, character-ological coherence is key to understanding how the characters in a story contribute to its believability (Fisher, 1987: 47).
+This third element is important in interpreting not only the decisions and actions taken by the characters themselves, but also, in this case, those of the audience as well.

 Narrative fidelity must be taken with coherence as a standard for evaluating a story.
-Fidelity refers to the truthfulness of a story as assessed by "the logic of good reasons," that is, using rules of logic as well as "questions about fact, relevance, consequence, consistency, and transcendental issues" (pp. 47-48) to determine if the story speaks to its audience.
+Fidelity refers to the truthfulness of a story as assessed by 'the logic of good reasons', that is, using rules of logic as well as 'questions about fact, relevance, consequence, consistency, and transcendental issues' (Fisher, 1987: 47-8) to determine if the story speaks to its audience.
 Fisher incorporates what others have referred to as identification within this construct but takes it further by incorporating the idea that only when people see the stories as consistent with their own lives are they able to identify with them.